GettEngineering/logart/log-formatters/logrus-human-formatter/README.md

 ```

 Format options allow flexible output configuration:

-- FormatterEnabled - `default = false`.
-Actually this is a function that return boolean.
-This function allows
-dynamic formatter enabling/disabling.
-Useful to differentiate between prod
-and dev/stage environments.
-Most likely the formatter will be enabled on
-dev/stage (output is the terminal window - we want nice formatted log) and
-disabled on prod (log management systems)

 - TimeLayout - `default = 15:04:05.000` (no date, time with ms).
 Also could be set with date: "2006-01-02 15:04:05.000".
 This is the time